dblanch/sqlconverter/README.md

 So i'm going to develop a translator for:

-* Oracle outer joins, this is with table1.id =+ table2.table1_id have to be translated to LEFT JOIN syntax.
+* Oracle outer joins, this is with table1.id = table2.table1_id have (+) to be translated to LEFT JOIN syntax.

 * Oracle functions and packages to postgresql counterpart.

 * Functions with nested expressions, included functions.

-* Application embedded SQL
+* Application embedded SQL, that is expresion with palceholders like ?, i.e SELECT ...
+FROM where field1 = ? ...